Ai Coding 7 min read

 description: Generate commit messages using conventional commits format (feat, fix, chore, refactor).
 Use when the user asks to commit, write a commit message, or review staged changes.

-Write the description in third person.
-It gets injected into the agent’s system prompt, so “I can help you” reads strangely in that context.
+Write the description in third person because it gets injected into the agent’s system prompt, where “I can help you” would read strangely.

 # Commit Messages